 But when you chop it down, remember to:

 2. Cut at a Slanted Angle

 When pruning, it’s good to cut your branches at a slanted angle and not a straight line.
 It’s like this "/" or like this "\".
 But not like this "–".

-With a slanted angle like this, any raindrops or water droplets that fall onto our cuts will be able to drop down and not concentrated on or soak into them.
+With a slanted angle like this, any raindrops or water droplets that fall onto our cuts will be able to drop down more easily and not concentrated on or soak into the cuts.

 Doing this significantly reduces the risk of our cuts being infected with the acid or just rainwater in many places.

 To help with cutting, these pairs of shears can help:

 |Durable Pruning Shears

 |* Strong durable steel

 3. Choose the Part to Chop Off